GasbaouiMohammedAlAmin/Snake-game-based-on-open-cv-and-python/README.md

 -	Pip install python mediapipe (to determine the hand and the finger position)
 -	Pip install python cvzone (to show the score and final result after you lose)

+The project contains two class :
+-	Main class which contains an infinite loop for real time streaming
+-	Snake game class which allows to handle the length snake, score and the position donut

+# The video explanation